ndaneil/crowdedness-monitor/README.md

 }
 ```

-The first part of the functions is responsible for getting the data and some sanity checks.
+The first part of the function is responsible for getting the data and applying some sanity checks.
 A WiFi frame can have up to four MAC addresses ([https://howiwifi.com/2020/07/13/802-11-frame-types-and-formats/](https://howiwifi.com/2020/07/13/802-11-frame-types-and-formats/)), however, we are only interested in the first one: the source.
 It starts at byte 4 and is 6 bytes long.
 The latter part of the function extracts this information from the packet and calls the `registerDevice()` function we wrote earlier.

 A slightly different approach is required when defining the callback for the BLE scan: